-We have a history of operating losses and although we achieved profitability in 2019, it is uncertain whether we can maintain profitability in the future.
+We have a history of operating losses and although we achieved profitability in 2019 and 2020, it is uncertain whether we can maintain profitability in the future.

-Although we achieved operational profitability in 2019, we have incurred operating losses in 2020, 2018 and 2017 and in each previous fiscal year prior to 2015, since 1998.
-We expect that our marketing, selling and research and development expenses will increase as we attempt to further develop and commercialize our HIFU devices.
-We may not, however, generate a sufficient level of revenue to offset these expenses and may not be able to adjust spending in a timely manner to respond to any unanticipated decline in revenue.
+Although we achieved operational profitability in 2019 and 2020, we incurred operating losses in 2021 and in every fiscal year prior to 2015, since 1998.
+We expect that our marketing, selling and research and development expenses will increase as we attempt to further develop and commercialize our High Intensity Focused Ultrasound ("HIFU") devices and particularly with the implementation of our U.S. HIFU expansion plan.
+In this respect, we may not, generate a sufficient level of revenue to offset these expenses and may not be able to adjust spending in a timely manner to respond to any unanticipated decline in revenue.
 We cannot guarantee that we will realize sufficient revenue to sustain profitability in the future.
 See Item 5, "Operating and Financial Review and Prospects."

-Our future revenue growth and income depend, among other things, on the success of our HIFU technology.
+Our future revenue growth and income depend, among other things, on the success of our HIFU technology and our capacity to scale up to meet demand.

 We depend on the success of our HIFU technology for future revenue growth and net income.
 In particular, we are dependent on the successful development and commercialization of other product lines, such as medical devices based on HIFU but not limited to the Focal One, to generate significant additional revenues, achieve, and sustain profitability in the future.

-Although we are particularly dependent on the success of our HIFU technology to grow our business through our HIFU ("HIFU") division, other revenues, generated by our Extracorporeal ShockWave Lithotripsy ("ESWL") division and our Distribution ("Distribution") division directly linked to the distribution of other complementary products on behalf of third party medical companies, continue to increase significantly and contribute to our revenue growth.
-While we believe that our Distribution division can successfully pursue the marketing of its worldwide distribution platform, any termination of distribution commitments from such medical third parties could have a material adverse effect on our business, financial condition or results of operations.
-See Item 4, "Information on the Company-Distribution Division-Distribution Division Sales and Distribution of Products."
+Our focus is currently to expand our HIFU business in the U.S. as HIFU is now FDA approved and reimbursed.
+Should HIFU adoption be successful and our HIFU business grow dramatically, we may have some difficulties to scale up and adapt our U.S. structure to our growth.
+Inability to adequately staff and structure our U.S. business to respond to such growth may impact our business and stock price, with a negative adverse effect on our results of operations and reputation.
+In addition, we may not be able to develop sufficient internal controls for this fast growing busines, which may in the future lead to a material weakness which would adversely affect the effectiveness of our internal control over financial reporting that is required under Section 404 of the Sarbanes-Oxley.
+Although we are particularly dependent on the success of our HIFU technology to grow our business through our HIFU division, other revenues, generated by our Extracorporeal ShockWave Lithotripsy ("ESWL") division and our Distribution ("Distribution") division directly linked to the distribution of other complementary products on behalf of third party medical companies, continue to increase significantly and contribute to our revenue growth.
+While we regularly evaluate any new product opportunities and anticipate potential distribution terminations, we have no assurance that our existing distribution agreements will be renewed.
+While we believe that our Distribution division can successfully pursue the marketing of its worldwide distribution platform, any termination of distribution commitments from such medical third parties could have a material adverse effect on our business, financi